Michal-soukrome/michaelacizkova/docs/README.md

 Create testimonials using the **Reference** document type.
 Each reference has a client name, optional role or description, text, a 1–5 star rating, and a display order.
-The homepage reads published references automatically; if none exist yet, it temporarily shows the existing fallback references.
+The homepage reads published references automatically; if none exist yet, the testimonials section has no slides to display.
 Deploy the updated schema with `npm run deploy` from the studio directory.

 ## 📁 Project Structure